xosnrdev/xosnrdev/README.md

 - SOLID Principles
 - SCRUM

-Let's connect and make your next project a success!
+Let's connect and explore how we can make your next project a success together!